I had a great morning. I arrived excited and ready to attack the day. This was the email in my in-box:

 “I hope your family needs a doctor and one is not there because vermin like you have driven them away.”

-Is Dr. George Hossfeld Joe Wilson’s smarter and more mature cousin?
-I’ve got a sweet wife and three wonderful kids under four years-old who have nothing to do with medical malpractice law or anything else.
+Doctor, I’ve got a sweet wife and three wonderful kids under four-years-old.
+They have nothing to do with medical malpractice law or anything else.
 You wish ill on them because of my political views on medical malpractice lawsuits?
 Are you kidding me?
 I would not wish that on my worst enemy (my high school baseball coach gets that nod, but that is a subject for a different day).
 But the disconnect between a doctor who exists for his patients and someone who would wish ill on a person’s children… let’s just move on and pretend that you really don’t mean it.